I cannot tell you how lucky I feel: Sile Seoige is expecting a baby girl

-"I suppose the most important thing is that you are compassionate with yourself first and foremost if you're fighting hearing news like this really tough, because I get it.
+"I suppose the most important thing is that you are compassionate with yourself first and foremost if you're finding hearing news like this really tough, because I get it.
 I really get it."

 A tearful and clearly overjoyed Síle Seoige shared the happy news that she is expecting a baby with her Instagram followers on Tuesday.